Integration Pane

 Associations

 The associations that are exposed in the services are listed after the attributes.
-Below each association you can see the entity it associates with, and a green checkmark if that associated entity is already present in your app.
+Below each association, you can see the entity it associates with and a green check mark if that associated entity is already present in your app.

-Unsupported associations are greyed out.
+Unsupported associations are grayed out.

 Actions